yaswanthteja/Complete_Python/09_Projects/project_1_cash_register/VOCDTP - Cash Register.md

 What we want to do is, as soon as we code a module/class/object, we want to run it and see if it is working as expected.
 If not then try and debug the issue and when everything is resolved, then we move to coding the next module.

-Use of tools such as `Python Debugger` is out of the scope of this tutorial, if you want to learn more about it, message or tweet me on [@octallium](https://twitter.com/octallium)
+Use of tools such as `Python Debugger` is out of the scope of this tutorial, if you want to learn more about it

 ### Test